 Please disconnect from the current session before attempting to connect again. '''

-The pmshell will exit, and the user who tried to connect will not have seen the first user's session.
-Everything they have done will remain confidential.
+The pmshell exits, and the user who tried to connect does not see the first user's session.
+Everything they have done remains confidential.

 The single session is indicated next to the user